tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 ## Conclusion

-Our research introduces a groundbreaking approach to LLM deployment with the Mélange framework.
-By effectively managing GPU heterogeneity, Mélange offers a scalable and cost-efficient solution for online services relying on large language models.
-This innovative method not only slashes deployment costs but also ensures that service quality remains uncompromised.
+Within the large and growing option space of AI hardware accelerators, there is significant opportunity to exploit their heterogeneity to cut LLM serving costs.
+By allocating a mix of GPU types tailored to a given LLM service, Mélange offers an efficient solution for reducing LLM deployment costs while ensuring service quality remains uncompromised.

-For more detailed insights and access to the full paper, please visit [our research page](#).
+*For more details, see the [paper on Arxiv](https://arxiv.org/abs/2404.14527).*